haidaraM/devops-challenge/README.md

   The distribution price class is set `PriceClass_100` (North America, Europe and Israel).
 It defines on which edge location Cloudfront will serve the requests.
 In order to target another audience, [change the price class.](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html)

-  Cloudfront also allows us to set up a custom domain for our website (NOT implemented in this project).
 - An S3 bucket for Cloudfront standard access logs.
 It can be connected to [AWS Athena](https://aws.amazon.com/blogs/big-data/easily-query-aws-service-logs-using-amazon-athena/) for further analysis.